lynx-x-ray-observatory/soxs/doc/source/python/spatial.rst

 ``RectangleModel``
 ------------------

-The :class:`~soxs.spatial.RectangleModel` generates photon positions on the sky which fill a given field of view:
+The :class:`~soxs.spatial.RectangleModel` generates photon positions on the sky which fill a given field of view, which can be optionally rotated through an angle:

 .. code-block:: python